Connect with our team to explore how we can partner to increase patient safety, reduce costs and ensure quality care.

 We also asked which tools pharmacists and prescribers would find most useful in patient interactions.
 Three-quarters of prescribers and 71% of pharmacists said electronic access to clinical information would be very useful.
 Other tools rated very useful by at least half of each group surveyed include benefit eligibility information, electronic prior authorization and secure prescriber/pharmacist messaging.

-How important is it for the industry to move toward team-based care?
+How important is it for pharmacists to be able to provide…?

 Pharmacy Legislation